dicksonlaw583/gmlinear2/README.md

 ## Requirements

-- GameMaker Studio 2.3.3 or above
+- GameMaker 2022 LTS or above

+If you use GameMaker Studio 2.3.0 to 2.3.7, please use v2.3.0.

 If you use GameMaker Studio 2.2 or below, please use v2.0.0.